ProgramMaster Logo

 TMS: Integrated Computational Materials Engineering Committee

-Organizer(s) Mohsen Mohammadi, University Of New Brunswick
+Organizer(s) Mohsen Mohammadi, University of New Brunswick

 Meysam Haghshenas, University of Toledo